Azure/cyclecloud-slurm-workspace/README.md

 Follow the deployment status and steps.

 ## Check your deployment
-Connect to the `ccsw-cyclecloud-vm` using Bastion with the username and SSH keys specified during the deployment.
+Connect to the `ccw-cyclecloud-vm` using Bastion with the username and SSH keys specified during the deployment.

 <img src="./images/cc_connect_with_bastion.png" width="100%">
 <img src="./images/bastion_connection.png" width="100%">